Marchev-Science/Summer.School.2023/README.md

 17:00 - 19:30 Workshop: Teamwork on case assignments

 **2023-07-23 Perspectives**
 09:30 - 10:30 Sergey Vichev - Automation and fine-tunning of a LLM for data science
+10:30 - 11:30 Boyan Markov - Empirical approach of studying individual risk preference
-11:00 - 12:00 A word from our partners
+12:00 - 13:00 A word from our partners
-13:30 - 17:00 Conference - presentation of the solutions to the case assignments
+14:00 - 17:00 Conference - presentation of the solutions to the case assignments
 17:00 - 17:30 Closing ceremony